-Male Pelvic Floor Therapy refers to a number of therapeutic assessment and treatment techniques intended to decrease pain and increase your control of your pelvic muscles.
+Male Pelvic Floor Therapy refers to a number of therapeutic assessment and treatment techniques intended to decrease pain and increase your control of your pelvic floor muscles.
 Achieving and maintaining pelvic floor health is essential to lifelong sexual enjoyment by minimizing or preventing injury and increasing arousal and sexual intensity.
-Pelvic floor therapy can be used in the prevention of pelvic floor issues or the rehabilitation of existing issues and post-surgical recovery.
+Pelvic floor therapy can be used in the prevention of pelvic floor issues (such as urinary incontinence) or the rehabilitation of existing issues and post-surgical recovery.
 Many members of our community who bottom or want to bottom don’t know how to achieve success.
 We are experts in prevention and rehabilitation of the pelvic floor and will help you achieve your bottoming goals.

 What is the Pelvic Floor?

 The Pelvic Floor consists of the muscles, nerves, connective tissues, tendons, and ligaments that lay like a hammock between your tailbone and your pubic bone.
 This hammock supports you penis, bladder, rectum, and anus.
 It is important to keep these muscles strong, flexible, controlled, responsive, and alive, especially because these muscles are crucial for sexual function.

 Male Pelvic Floor Dysfunction refers to the inability to control the muscles of the pelvic floor.
 To simplify things, there are two main issues that cause most of the issues with the pelvic floor: the muscles are either too weak or the muscles are too tight.

 What are the symptoms of Pelvic Floor Dysfunction?

 The symptoms of Pelvic Floor Dysfunction vary and can include, but may not be limited to: